CallumRG/lessoncraft.ai/Daily Scrum/Apr 3.md

 - What will I do today: continue work and start working on fixing and completing test cases for both component and e2e

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: finish up setting page
-- What was in my way:
+- What was in my way: don't know what profile page can looks like now
-- What will I do today:
+- What will I do today: research on what can the current profile page look

 Michael:
 - What did I do yesterday: created endpoint to fetch lessons shared with me, UI for displaying the list of shared lessons